 - Document your process.
 You need systems whenever there are repeatable actions in the church.
 So writing out your follow up process in a flowchart.
 Creating something like this is a great project for a team meeting, too.
-We've got coaching and a template for you here.
+If you're a Church Fuel member, you'll find a template and a coaching video to get you started.

 - Point people to one step.
 Every part of your process should point to one simple and clear action step.
-There are probably a lot of great ways to get connected in your church, but you need a unified message for guests.
+There are probably a lot of great ways to get connected to your church, but you need a unified message for guests.
 Whether it’s a newcomers lunch or a 101 class or a small group, get really clear about the FIRST thing new people should do.
+Make sure your process, whether it's personal or digital, points new people to one clear step.

 Guests are going to visit your church this year.
 What's your strategy for helping them connect, get involved and follow Jesus?